hylo-so/model/README.md

 Upon completion, two heat maps will be displayed showing the percentage of time that a run has faced a de-collateralization event, and the percentage of time the stability pool has been utilized for different combinations of stability mod.

+### Running the Analysis

+After running the model, you can analyze the results using the provided analysis tools:

+1. **Navigate to the analysis folder**:
+`cd analysis`

+2. **Run the analysis script**:
+`python3 analysis.py`

+This will generate two CSV files in the `output` directory:
+- `detailed_results.csv`: Contains detailed data for each simulation run
+- `summary_results.csv`: Contains aggregated statistics grouped by parameters

+- To visualize the results as heatmaps:
+`python3 create_heatmaps.py`

+This will generate `parameter_analysis_heatmaps.png` in the `output` directory, showing:
+- Depeg Event Rate heatmap: Displays the probability of depeg events for different parameter combinations
+- Stability Pool Usage heatmap: Shows the average number of stability pool activations

+### Understanding the Analysis Results

+The analysis provides several key metrics:

+1. **Depeg Events**:
+   - Frequency of situations where the collateral ratio falls below 1
+   - Impact of different xSOL and fee parameters on system stability

+2. **Stability Pool Usage**:
+   - Number of times the stability pool was activated
+   - Average activations across different parameter combinations